oti4me/more-recipes/README.md

 - Create an account
 - Login to account
 - User can create a recipe
-- User remove a recipe
+- User can remove a recipe he added
-- User update a recipe
+- User can update a recipe he added
-- Users can search for recipe.
+- Users can search for recipes.
 - Users can vote up or down a recipe.
+- Users can review recipes.
 - Users can favourite a recipe.
 - Logout.